Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Wait for the breakout at the resistance area.
 Keep your stop loss above the recent high, and take profit below the recent low.

-This pattern is the opposite of the bullish diamond pattern.
+This trading chart pattern is the opposite of the bullish diamond pattern.
 This pattern indicates a strong uptrend reversal.

 • What it means: Can be a strong signal for reversal of the market in an uptrend.